 - Network Ports, four 40G QSFP+, eight 10G SFP+ ports.

-The following figure shows the back panel of the 14xxx-40S appliance.
+The following figure shows the back panel of the 14000-40S appliance.

 - Power switch, which turns the power to the appliance on or off.
-Press the switch for less than two seconds to turn off the power.
+Press the switch for less than two seconds to shut off the power.

-- Two power supplies, each power supply is rated at 1000 watts, 100-240 volts.
-Each power supply has an LED that indicates the status of the power supply, as described in Common Hardware Components topic.
+- Two power supplies, each power supply is rated at 1000 watts, 100–240 volts.
+Each power supply has an LED that indicates the status of the power supply, as described in Common Hardware Components.

 - Non-maskable interrupt (NMI) button that is used at the request of Technical Support to initiate a core dump.
 To press this red button, which is recessed to prevent unintentional activation, use a pen, pencil, or other pointed object.
 The NMI Button is also available remotely over the network in the LOM GUI, in the Remote Control menu.
 For more information about lights out management port of the appliance, see Lights out management port of the Citrix ADC MPX appliance.